777arc/textbook/content/frequency_domain.rst

 .. math::
    X(f) = \int x(t) e^{-j2\pi ft} dt

 So for a signal x(t) we can get the frequency domain version, X(f), using this formula.
 We will represent the time domain version of a function with x(t) or y(t), and the corresponding frequency domain version with X(f) and Y(f).
 Note the "t" for time, and "f" for frequency.
-The j is simply the imaginary number, you may have seen it as i in highschool math class.
-We use j in engineering and computer science because i is often refering to current, and in programming it's often used as an iterator.
+The j is simply the imaginary number, you may have seen it as i in high school math class.
+We use j in engineering and computer science because i is often referring to current, and in programming it's often used as an iterator.

 To go back to the time domain it's almost exactly the same aside from a scaling factor and negative sign: